GregHowe/tech-portfolio/code-samples/front-end-vue/README.md

 <br><br>
 📦 Modular Vuex Design The use of state, mutations, and actions in a dedicated brand.js file shows you're following Vuex best practices.
 It keeps the store maintainable and scalable.
+Async-Aware Action (loadBrand) You're fetching brand data via Axios and committing it to state — a clean separation of side effects and state mutation.
+This is ideal for onboarding flows or tenant-specific branding.

 <br><br>
 <img width="449" height="683" alt="image" src="https://github.com/user-attachments/assets/54bbbe4a-bb01-47dc-803e-de98ecb3f278" />